Mutua Madrid Open: Coco Gauff double-bagels Arantxa Rus in emphatic 51-minute win

-Four-time Grand Slam champion Naomi Osaka suffers 6-2 4-6 7-5 defeat to 15th seed Liudmila Samsonova in Madrid; you can watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis
+Four-time Grand Slam champion Naomi Osaka suffers 6-2 4-6 7-5 defeat to 15th seed Liudmila Samsonova in Madrid while Coco Gauff does not drop a game; you can watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis

 Coco Gauff powered to a double-bagel 6-0 6-0 win over Arantxa Rus in their second-round clash at the Madrid Open.